Computer hardware: Environmental effects

-When e-waste byproducts leach into groundwater, are burned, or get mishandled during recycling, it causes harm.
+When e-waste byproducts leach into groundwater, are burned, or are mishandled during recycling, it causes harm.
 Health problems associated with such toxins include impaired mental development, cancer, and damage to the lungs, liver, and kidneys.
 Computer components contain many toxic substances, like dioxins, polychlorinated biphenyls (PCBs), cadmium, chromium, radioactive isotopes and mercury.
 Circuit boards contain considerable quantities of lead-tin solders that are more likely to leach into groundwater or create air pollution due to incineration.

 Recycling of computer hardware is considered environmentally friendly because it prevents hazardous waste, including heavy metals and carcinogens, from entering the atmosphere, landfill or waterways.
-While electronics consist a small fraction of total waste generated, they are far more dangerous.
+While electronics account for a small fraction of total waste generated, they are far more dangerous.
 There is stringent legislation designed to enforce and encourage the sustainable disposal of appliances, the most notable being the Waste Electrical and Electronic Equipment Directive of the European Union and the United States National Computer Recycling Act.

 Efforts for minimizing computer hardware waste

 E-cycling, the recycling of computer hardware, refers to the donation, reuse, shredding and general collection of used electronics.
 Generically, the term refers to the process of collecting, brokering, disassembling, repairing and recycling the components or metals contained in used or discarded electronic equipment, otherwise known as electronic waste (e-waste).
 E-cyclable items include, but are not limited to: televisions, computers, microwave ovens, vacuum cleaners, telephones and cellular phones, stereos, and VCRs and DVDs just about anything that has a cord, light or takes some kind of battery.

-Some companies, such as Dell and Apple, will recycle computers of their make or any other make.
+Some companies, such as Dell and Apple, will recycle computers of their own make or any other make.
 Otherwise, a computer can be donated to Computer Aid International which is an organization that recycles and refurbishes old computers for hospitals, schools, universities, etc.